tarantool/metrics/README.md

 ## Metric types

-Four types of metrics are offered: Counter, Gauge, Summary and Histogram.
+There are four basic metric collectors available: Counter, Gauge, Summary and Histogram.
 The exact semantics of each metric follows the [prometheus metric types](https://prometheus.io/docs/concepts/metric_types/).

 ### Counter

-Counter is a cummulative metric whose value could only be incremented or reset to zero on restart.
+Counter is a cummulative metric which value can only be incremented or reset to zero on restart.
 Counters are useful for accumulating number of events e.g. requests processed, orders in eshop.
 Counter is exposed as a single numerical value.